 Standard 1 Learner Development and Individual Learning Differences.
-Beginning special education professionals understand how exceptionalities may inte

 Beginning special education professionals understand how exceptionalities may interact with development and learning and use this knowledge to provide meaningful and challenging learning experiences for individuals with exceptionalities.
 Prior to program completion: